apitrace/apitrace/README.markdown

 ### Android ###

-To trace standalone native OpenGL ES applications, use `LD_PRELOAD=/path/to/egltrace.so /path/to/application` like described in the previous section.
+To trace standalone native OpenGL ES applications, use `LD_PRELOAD=/path/to/egltrace.so /path/to/application` as described in the previous section.
 To trace Java applications, refer to Dalvik.markdown.

 ### Mac OS X ###